Bus transport in Bromsgrove: Diamond West Midlands

-Diamond operated the WCC tendered services 007 and 140/141.
-They have expanded through the acquisition of many local operators including Ludlows and Pete's Travel.
-Further expansion resulted from the acquisition of the Kidderminster and Redditch depots of First Midland Red.
+Diamond run the 52 service from Kidderminster to Redditch via Bromsgrove and the 52A from Bromsgrove (used to be princess of wales hospital) to Alexandra Hospital RedditchFurther expansion resulted from the acquisition of the Kidderminster and Redditch depots of First Midland Red.
+They also run the 145/145A service between Longbridge Railway Station, Droitwich and Wychbold via Bromsgrove.
+Diamond did announce that from the 5th January 2025 the 145 would no longer serve Rubery, Droitwich and Wychbold and the 145A would be withdrawn.
+However following intervention by the County Council the planned changes have been cancelled while funding for the service is discussed.

 Previous services

 Diamond had previously operated the commercial 64 service to Birmingham from Bromsgrove and its replacement, service 144.
-Diamond also operated the 007 prior to Midland Rider taking it over however Diamond restarted operations on the 007 but which has since been renumbered 147 and taken over by Kevs Cars and Coaches.
+Diamond also operated the 007 prior to Midland Rider taking it over however Diamond restarted operations on the 007 but which has since been renumbered 147 and taken over by Kev's Cars and Coaches.

 MRD Travel

 MRD operate a number of local services in the Bromsgrove area, mostly under contract to Worcestershire County Council.
 They have been operating since December 2003.

-Clearway

-Clearway have been operating for a number of years, and have in the past operated several school services.
-Now, they operate only two services in the town, 93 and 99, both running to Charford.